 Neuropsychology is a sub-specialty of professional psychology that provides diagnostic assessment of cognitive, behavioral, and emotional changes that occur due to neurodevelopmental, neurodegenerative or acquired disorders of the brain.
-Neuropsychological assessment is often indicated in patients with a variety of medical illnesses or when cognitive change or impairment is suspected due to:
+Neuropsychological assessment is available with a physician referral for patients with a variety of medical illnesses or when cognitive change or impairment is suspected due to:

 - Traumatic, anoxic, metabolic or toxic brain injury

 - Substance Abuse

 - Dementia / Degenerative Disorders

 - Seizure disorders